 Prices are published here.

 – Transfer services upon request (extra fee applies).

 Location: The campsite is 40 km east of the ferry port and airport in Heraklion.
 The tourist centers of Malia, Stalis, and Hersonissos are only a short drive up the coast, with a wide variety of clubs, bars, and restaurants.

 More Campsites In Crete That You Should Check

-- Crete Camping – Kato Gouves, Heraklion: Not far from the port, perfect for travelers arriving to the island by ferry.
-Convenient, clean and well reviewed, plus not far from the sea.
+- Crete Camping – Kato Gouves, Heraklion: Not far from the port, perfect for travelers arriving on the island by ferry.
+Convenient, clean, and well-reviewed, plus not far from the sea.
 Read more here.

-- Camping Elizabeth – Missiria, Rethymnon: Whether you’re a backpacker that enjoys sleeping under the stars or a newly wed couple relishing the comfort of a 5-star hotel room in a eco-friendly habitat, Camping Elizabeth is a truly special place.
+- Camping Elizabeth – Missiria, Rethymnon: Whether you’re a backpacker that enjoys sleeping under the stars or a newlywed couple relishing the comfort of a 5-star hotel room in an eco-friendly habitat, Camping Elizabeth is a truly special place.
 Read more here.

 - Campsite Hania – Ag.
-Apostoli, Chania: In Camping Hania you will find a selection of temporary accommodation ranging from tents to mobile homes.
-If you are touring with your own caravan or mobile home, a shaded area under leafy olive trees will be allocated you.
-If hotel accommodation is more suitable to you, they can also offer a variety of studios and appartments.
+Apostoli, Chania: In Camping Hania you will find a selection of temporary accommodations ranging from tents to mobile homes.
+If you are touring with your own caravan or mobile home, a shaded area under leafy olive trees will be allocated to you.
+If hotel accommodation is more suitable for you, they can also offer a variety of studios and apartments.
 Read more here.